tezos/tezos-mirror/docs/developer/entering_alpha.rst

 How to start reading protocol Alpha
 ===================================

-Protocol Alpha is the name of the initial economic protocol.
+Protocol Alpha is the name of the economic protocol under development in the ``master`` branch.
 Alpha is a placeholder name and is not related to the old Alphanet :ref:`test network <test-networks>`.

 Before reading that document, you may want to: